If you have any questions or need help, you may contact us to assist you.

 Whatever cleaning supplies you choose to use, either dip or moisten them with the solution you have created.
 Gently wipe or scrub the case, crystal lens, metal mesh strap, bracelet, and clasp clean.
 Be careful not to put too much stress on the crystal lens as you clean.
 Avoid immersing the watchcase, crystal lens or crown in the solution, regardless of the water resistance rating.
 Wipe dry.

 We suggest that you use a soft bristle toothbrush or nailbrush to clean crevices where dirt, grime, and oxidization build up in areas of the watch like the metal mesh strap, bracelet and clasp.
 It is often hard to clean these areas thoroughly using cloth or cotton swabs alone.

-To clean leather straps, we suggest that you dampen a soft cloth with water and wipe the leather strap clean on both sides (avoid poring water directly onto the leather strap).
-You may want to use leather cleaner, leather conditioner or a small amount of hand lotion to keep the leather clean, soft and supple over time.
+To clean leather straps, we suggest that you dampen a soft cloth with water and wipe the leather strap clean on both sides (avoid pouring water directly onto the leather strap).
+You may want to use leather cleaner or leather conditioner to keep the leather clean, soft and supple over time.
 Top grain leather may develop a milky ‘haze’ if left alone for extended periods.
 This can simply be wiped away or removed with leather conditioner.
 A product called “nubuck eraser” can be used to remove light stains and debris from the inside of the strap.
 As with any other leather goods you may own, it is good to keep leather from constantly getting wet.
 Proper care along with regular cleaning and/or conditioning will extend the life and look of the leather strap.

 Q: What type of color plating is on my Obaku watches and how do I clean it?